Focusing on emotional well-being: depression, the ‘silent’ disease

 The first thing is to be able to identify this type of situation.
 In general, it is easy to accept that when a part of our body, from the physical point of view, hurts or its functionality is limited, it is because something is wrong and it is time to consult a specialist.
 We identify a physical problem, accept it and look for a solution.

 The subject is complex and the answer is not simple and probably has many facets.
-First of all, as we have said, identify a dysfunction and in order to do so we must be aware of its possible existence and the need to ask for help.
+First of all, as we have said, it is to identify a dysfunction and in order to do so we must be aware of its possible existence and the need to ask for help.

 But, I don’t want to carry that big word with more weight, so I would like to share little things that serve to help us know that something is wrong in our emotional part.
 We must learn to “listen” to hear what our body is telling us.
 We must learn to dedicate time to ourselves, to practice the much talked about active listening.